+- 1. Written Warning

+- 2. Loss of privileges

+- 3. Fines

-- 4. Compensation for loss - 5.
-Public Apology in addition to any of the above - 6.
-Suspension - 7.
-Dismissal (Only in the most serious cases and after repeated warnings following due procedures laid down by university) - 8.
-Punitive measures for plagiarism will be as prescribed by the Plagiarism Policy of the College and University of Calicut.
+- 4. Compensation for loss

+- 5. Public Apology in addition to any of the above

+- 6. Suspension

+- Dismissal (Only in the most serious cases and after repeated warnings following due procedures laid down by university)

+- 8. Punitive measures for plagiarism will be as prescribed by the Plagiarism Policy of the College and University of Calicut.

-Implementation of the Policy
+10. Implementation of the Policy

-• The Research Ethics and Academic Integrity Panel is expected to revise and update the above guidelines to ensure that ethical research is carried out in the institution.
+The Research Ethics and Academic Integrity Panel is expected to revise and update the above guidelines to ensure that ethical research is carried out in the institution.
 Any report of ethical report is first examined by the RE AIP before suggesting sanctions to the Dean of Research and Principal.